 Vincent Zarrilli, who's been pushing this idea of a double-decked bridge across Dorchester Bay and Boston Harbor since the 1980s, is still at it.
 We spotted this flier taped to the side of City Hall yesterday.
-He's also been busy in his native North End.

 This doesn't make a shred of sense!

 Because encouraging less density, more highways, and more parking (all things which require more public money to maintain) always solves society's ills.